 Fellows spend two 2-week blocks with the palliative care consult service.
 Fellows see inpatient consults from a variety of medical and surgical services at UNC Chapel Hill for end-stage symptom management and goals of care discussions.
 The service sees a variety of patients with cancer, heart failure, liver disease, dementia, trauma, and other complex diseases.
 This is an opportunity for fellows to participate in and lead intense and often complex family meetings, understand the planning for outpatient management of terminally ill patients, and to gain skills in symptom management at the end of life.

 Fellows spend four four-week blocks rotating through a variety of outpatient clinics.
-The introductory month includes a chance to become more familiarized with the Geriatrics Specialty Clinic as well as with the area services for older adults.
+The introductory month includes a chance to become more familiarized with UNC Geriatrics outpatient clinic as well as with the area services for older adults.
 This includes visits to the Area Agency on Aging, local Senior Centers, Adult Day Care Centers, and meeting with Orange County EMS, who provide interesting and innovative services to area seniors.

-Fellows spend additional time during these months rotating with our Geriatric Psychiatrist Dr. Julia Lunsford, and Dr. Ana Felix, the Neurologist who sees patients in the Geriatrics Specialty Clinic.
+Fellows spend additional time during these months rotating with our Geriatric Psychiatrist Dr. Julia Lunsford, and Dr. Ana Felix, the Neurologist who sees patients in our clinic.